Royal baccarat scandal: Gambling and baccarat in 1890

 Baccarat is a game for up to twenty players, together with a banker and croupier; several packs of cards are used, depending on the number of players.
 The value of the ace to nine cards are as their pip value, while tens and court cards count as zero.
-A player is dealt two cards and adds up the combined pips, discounting tens and court cards, and only using the single digit value as a score – a king and a six will equal sixteen, but their value will be six; two eights will equal sixteen, and their value will also be six.
+A player is dealt two cards and adds up the combined pips, discounting tens and court cards, and only using the single digit value as a score – a king and a six will equal six; two eights will equal sixteen, but their value will be six.
 Two court cards will count as zero, or baccarat.
 The idea of the game is to get nine points.
 A player may ask for one extra card to be added to their hand.
 Betting is between the player and the bank, with the closest to reach nine on a hand receiving the stake.

 In 1886 the High Court of Justice in London ruled in the Parks case—Jenks v.
 Turpin—that baccarat was a game of chance rather than skill, and was therefore illegal when gambling was involved.
 In reporting the case, The Times described baccarat as "a new game, partly of chance, at which £1,000 may be lost in 20 minutes".
 After a solicitor asked the Home Secretary, Henry Matthews, to clarify the position regarding baccarat in social clubs and private houses, the Home Office civil servant Godfrey Lushington stated that there was nothing in the court's judgment that made baccarat illegal if not played for money.

 The former Shadow Home Secretary and historian Roy Hattersley comments that although baccarat was illegal, "worse still in the eyes of many Englishmen, [it was] thought to be popular in France".